 Belton Lake has a number of major, minor, and tertiary roads that service the area.
 Interstate (I) 35, just east of the reservoir, traverses the state, bringing visitors from major metropolitan areas such as Austin and Dallas/Fort Worth.
 State Highway (SH) 317, extending north from Belton, passes within about one mile of the dam, and SH 36, extends northwest from Interstate I-35 at Temple and crosses the Leon River and arm of Belton Lake.
 Farm-to-Market (FM) Road 2271/Morgan's Point Road crosses over the dam, connecting Lake Road to the south and intersecting with W Adam's Avenue, which connects to SH 317.
 FM highways, which are hard surfaced, and county graveled and hard surfaced roads provide additional access to the reservoir area.
-Roadway expansion plans include widening FM 2305 from SH 317 to FM 2271.
-Figure 1.2 illustrates the Killeen-Temple Metropolitan Planning Organization (KTMPO) Regional Thoroughfare Plan.
+Roadway expansion plans include widening FM 317 from Moody to Belton, widening of Loop 121 from Belton to US 190(I-14), and many other projects.
+Figure 1.2 illustrates the many road changes in the Killeen-Temple Metropolitan Planning Organization (KTMPO) Regional Thoroughfare Plan.